KeRanger: Propagation

 According to Palo Alto Research Center, KeRanger was most commonly infected into Transmission from the official website being compromised, then the infected .dmg was uploaded to look like the "real" Transmission.
 After it was reported, the makers of Transmission issued a new download on the website and pushed out a software update.

 The only way the malware infected the victim's computer was by using a valid developer signature issued by Apple, which allowed it to bypass Apple's built-in security.

 Encryption process

 The first time it executes, KeRanger will create three files ".kernel_pid", ".kernel_time" and ".kernel_complete" under ~/Library directory and write the current time to ".kernel_time".
 It will then sleep for three days.
 After that, it will collect information about the Mac, which includes the model name and the UUID.
-After it collects the information, it uploads it to one of its Command and Control servers.
+After it collects the information, it uploads it to one of its command and control servers.
 These servers’ domains are all sub-domains of onion[.]link or onion[.]nu, two domains that host servers only accessible over the Tor network.
-After it connects with the Command and Control servers, it returns the data with a "README_FOR_DECRYPT.txt" file.
-It then tells the user that their files have been encrypted, etc. and that they need to pay a sum of one bitcoin, which used to be roughly $400 in United States dollar.
+After it connects with the command and control servers, it returns the data with a "README_FOR_DECRYPT.txt" file.
+It then tells the user that their files have been encrypted, etc. and that they need to pay a sum of one bitcoin, which used to be roughly $400 in United States dollars.